RaVeR76/BubbleBobbleBonkers/README.md

 * **Bug**

-As I was testing my Intro and Game for the last few times before I submit for marking, I noticed that as soon as you load the Intro page, you could press / click where Bub is going to appear and his speech bubble would appear.
-This is because clicking Bub calls for the bubChat function.
+As I was testing my Intro and Gamezone for the last few times before I submit for marking, I noticed that as soon as you load the Intro page, you could press / click where Bub is going to appear and his speech bubble would appear.
+This is because clicking Bub calls for the ```bubChat function```.
 I don't make Bub appear until the user inputs a name and clicks Go!.
 This is a minor glitch which I am glad I caught.
 ```bubCharacterRef.addEventListener("click", bubTalk);```